claudio1975/Medium-blog/Discovering LangChain/README.md

-# Discovering Langchain with use cases
+# Discovering Langchain with use cases:
+# Chat with your Documents;
+# Chatbot Translator;
+# Chat with Wikipedia;
+# Synthetic Data Generator

 ![](langChain.jpg)